With wings spanning over six feet, the eagle soars over the trees. Its powerful, flapping wings sound like the mighty wind.

 โFour score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.โ

-In this powerful opening sentence, Lincoln calls forth the imagery of birth in four places.
+In this powerful opening sentence, Lincoln evokes the imagery of birth in four distinct places.
 (I bolded them above.)

 Harnessing the Power of Leadership Symbols in Business